AckerlyXu/heima/articles/storage/storage-azure-cli.md

 ms.tgt_pltfrm: na
 ms.devlang: azurecli
 ms.topic: article
+origin.date: 06/02/2017
-ms.date: 05/15/2017
+ms.date: 06/26/2017
 ms.author: v-johch

 ---
 # Using the Azure CLI 2.0 with Azure Storage

 The open-source, cross-platform Azure CLI 2.0 provides a set of commands for working with the Azure platform.
-It provides much of the same functionality found in the [Azure Portal](https://portal.azure.cn), including rich data access.
+It provides much of the same functionality found in the [Azure portal](https://portal.azure.cn), including rich data access.

 In this guide, we show you how to use the [Azure CLI 2.0](https://docs.microsoft.com/cli/azure/get-started-with-az-cli2) to perform several tasks working with resources in your Azure Storage account.
 We recommend that you download and install or upgrade to the latest version of the CLI 2.0 before using this guide.